Kloudless/meeting-scheduler/README.md

 #### restart

-When the view is restarted.
+A view has been restarted.

-Currently only emitted in the Setup View when a user has clicked 'Create another event' button after an event is created
+This event is currently only emitted in the Setup View when a user has clicked 'Create another event' button after an event has been created.

 #### error

-When an error response or no response is returned from an API request
+An error response or no response has been returned from an API request

 Event Data:
   - `message`: _String_, Error message